onhalfway/weijiacheng/docs/contents/wjch/en/EIM-English-in-Mind/0.english in mind S-2nd/eim-0-cd-2.md

 ## 33 Unit 11 - Exercise 2a

+Listen and underline the syllables with the main stress.
+Then listen, check and repeat.

+TAPESCRIPT
+January February March April May June July August September October

+CD2T33
+Students open their books at page 83 and look at the months in Exercise 2a.
+Students read through the months quickly.
+Stronger classes: Play the recording for students to listen and underline the main stress.
+Weaker classes: It may be useful to write all the months on the board before you play the recording if you did not do this in the Warm-up.
+Play the recording, pausing after January.
+Elicit where the stress falls and mark it on the board, as in the example.
+Play the rest of the recording for students to listen and underline the stress.
+Play the recording for students to check their answers, pausing as necessary to clarify any problems.

 ## 34 Unit 11 - Exercise 2c

+Match the names of the seasons with the pictures.
+Write 1-4 in the boxes.
+Then listen, check and repeat.

+CD2T34
+Students read through the words in the box.
+Check students know how to pronounce each season: /ˈsʌmə(r)/ /ˈɔːtəm/ /ˈwɪntə(r)/ /sprɪŋ/.
+Go through the first item as a class, if necessary.
+Students complete the exercise.
+Play the recording once for students to listen and check.
+Play the recording a second time, pausing for students to repeat.

+TAPESCRIPT/ANSWERS
+A summer В autumn С winter D spring

 ## 35 Unit 11 - Exercise 4a

+Match the names of the clothes with the pictures.
+Write 1-12 in the boxes.
+Then listen, check and repeat.

+CD2T35
+Books closed.
+Elicit the names of any clothes students know already in English and write them on the board.
+Check students know how to pronounce each word.
+Students then open their books at page 84 and look at the picture.
+They match the names of the clothes in the box with the picture.
+Go through the first item as an example, if necessary.
+Then play the recording for students to listen and check.
+Play the recording a second time, pausing after each item for students to repeat.

+TAPESCRIPT/ANSWERS
+1 E T shirt 2 F scarf /skɑːf/ 围巾 3 C shirt 4 A dress 连衣裙 5 G trousers /ˈtraʊzəz/ 裤子，长裤 6 I jumper 工作服；妇女穿的套头外衣 (jumper一词在英国可指毛衣,而美国人很少用这个词当衣服讲,而用sweater表示毛衣) 7 H socks 8 J jacket 9 D top 上衣 10 В jeans 牛仔裤；工装裤 11 К shoes 12 L trainers 运动鞋

 ## 36 Unit 11 - Exercise 5

+Listen and number the pictures

+CD2TJ6
+Students look at the pictures.
+Stronger classes: Play the recording for students to listen and number the pictures in the correct order.
+Weaker classes: Elicit and write on the board what each model is wearing so students know what they are listening for.
+Play the recording, pausing after the first item and go through this as an example.
+Play the rest of the recording for students to listen and mark the order.
+Check answers.
+Play the recording again to clarify any problems, if necessary.

+TAPESCRIPT
+1
+OK, and here comes our first model, Jonathan.
+He's looking good in his blue jeans, his grey trainers and his white T-shirt.
+And what a lovely leather jacket too!
+Let's give him a big hand.

+- Jonathan /'dʒɑnəθən/ n. 乔纳森（男子名）
+- leather /ˈleðər/ n. 皮革；皮革制品

+2
+And here comes Samantha.
+Isn't she elegant in her blue dress, black shoes and her wonderful white scarf?
+Thank you very much, Samantha.
+And can I ask for a round of applause for Samantha, please.

+- Samantha sə'mænθə/ n. 萨曼莎（女子名）
+- elegant /ˈelɪɡənt/ adj. 高雅的，优雅的；讲究的；简炼的；简洁的
+- applause /əˈplɔːz/ n. 欢呼，喝采；鼓掌欢迎；掌声

+3
+And now, George.
+Well, how do you like these grey trousers, with the green shirt and the black jumper?
+Isn't that a great combination?
+A big hand for George, please.
+Thank you.
+4
+All right, and here we have Natalie.
+And Natalie's wearing a grey skirt with a pink top and beautiful black shoes.
+Let's give her a big hand too.

+- Natalie /'nætli/ n. 纳塔利（女子名）

+Answers
+A 2 В 4 C 1 D 3

+OPTIONAL ACTIVITY
+Ask a student to choose another person in the class and to describe what they are wearing without giving the name.
+The rest of the class must guess who is being described.
+The student who guesses correctly then describes someone else.
+Set a time limit for this.

 ## 37 Unit 11 - Exercise 7a

+Pronunciation: /æ/ and /е/
+Listen and repeat the words.

+CD2T37: Students read the words in each column.
+Play the recording, pausing after each word for students to repeat.

+TAPESCRIPT
+/æ/ black jacket hamburger thanks January
+/е/ yes red dress yellow September

 ## 38 Unit 11 - Exercise 7c

+CD2T39: Play the recording, pausing after each sentence for students to repeat.

+TAPESCRIPT
+1 I like the black jacket in the window.
+2 I wear red in January and yellow in September.
+3 She's wearing a black and red dress.

 ## 39 Unit 11 - Exercise 8d

+Listen to the dialogues and number the pictures 1-4.

+CD2T39
+Students look at the pictures.
+Play the recording, pausing after the first dialogue, and go through this as an example.
+Play the rest of the recording for students to listen and match.
+Students can compare answers in pairs before a whole-class check.

+TAPESCRIPT
+1
+Boy: Can I use your MP4 player?
+Girl: No, sorry James, you can't.
+I'm using it.
+Boy: OK.
+2
+Girl: Is that magazine good?
+Boy: Yes, it's great.
+Girl: Can I read it?
+Boy: Yes, of course you can!
+Here you are!
+3
+Man: Can I try this shirt on, please?
+Woman: Yes, of course you can.
+4
+Girl: Dad, can I watch my programme now?
+Man: No, sorry, you can't.
+I'm watching the football.

+Answers
+1С 2D ЗА 4B

 ## 40 Unit 11 - Exercise 8e

+CD2T40
+and 2.
+Students read through dialogues 1
+Stronger classes: They can predict the missing words and then listen and check only.
+Weaker classes: Play the recording while students listen.
+Then give students time to fill in the gaps.
+Check answers, playing and pausing the recording as necessary to clarify any problems.
+Play the recording again, pausing after each dialogue for long enough for students to repeat.

+TAPESCRIPT
+See dialogues 1 and 2 for Exercise 8d.
+1
+Boy: (Can) I use your MP4 player?
+Girl: No, sorry James, (you can't)?
+I'm using it.
+Boy: OK.
+2
+Girl: Is that magazine good?
+Boy: Yes, it's great.
+Girl: (Can) I read it?
+Boy: Yes, of course (you can)!
+Here you are!

+Answers
+Dialogue 1: Can; you can't
+Dialogue 2: Can; you can

 ## 41 Unit 11 - Exercise 9b